opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 36     However, the payment certification process, and indeed the works under the contract itself, comes to an end once the architect issues the final certificate.
 The final certificate shows the architect’s final measurement and valuation of the works in accordance with the terms of the contract, and states the final balance between the contractor and the employer.
 This “finalisation of accounts” typically signifies the end of the project works: _The Singapore SIA Form of Building Contract_ at para 1.2.

 37     Additionally, the final certificate is generally issued _after_ the maintenance certificate is issued, by which time the works under the contract would be completed.
-Clause 31(12)(a) of the Conditions of Contract states that “\[w\]ithin 3 months of receipt from the Contractor of \[the final claim documents referred to in cl 31(11)\] _or_ of the issuance of the Maintenance Certificate (whichever is the later) the Architect shall issue a Final Certificate” \[emphasis added”\].[\[note: 45\]](#Ftn_45) Clause 27(5) of the Conditions of Contract states that the issuance of the maintenance certificate by the architect “shall finally discharge the Contractor from any further physical attendance upon the Works for the purpose of making good defects”.[\[note: 46\]](#Ftn_46) Upon the issuance of the final certificate, there would in most cases be no further works undertaken pursuant to the contract.
+Clause 31(12)(a) of the Conditions of Contract states that “\[w\]ithin 3 months of receipt from the Contractor of \[the final claim documents referred to in cl 31(11)\] _or_ of the issuance of the Maintenance Certificate (whichever is the later) the Architect shall issue a Final Certificate” \[emphasis added”\].[^45] Clause 27(5) of the Conditions of Contract states that the issuance of the maintenance certificate by the architect “shall finally discharge the Contractor from any further physical attendance upon the Works for the purpose of making good defects”.[^46] Upon the issuance of the final certificate, there would in most cases be no further works undertaken pursuant to the contract.

 38     Another important consequence of the issuance of the final certificate is that the architect’s duties under the contract are concluded and he becomes _functus officio_: _Hudson’s Building and Engineering Contracts_ (Nicholas Dennys & Robert Clay gen ed) (Sweet & Maxwell, 13th Ed, 2015) at paras 4-027–4-028.
-For this reason, cl 37(3)(i) of the SIA Conditions of Contract states that an architect’s power to issue further certificates to correct earlier interim certificates continues “until his Final Certificate”.[\[note: 47\]](#Ftn_47) Similarly, the architect’s power to determine extensions of time under cl 23(3),[\[note: 48\]](#Ftn_48) and his power to issue delay certificates under cl 24(1),[\[note: 49\]](#Ftn_49) only extends “up to and including the issue of the Final Certificate”.
+For this reason, cl 37(3)(i) of the SIA Conditions of Contract states that an architect’s power to issue further certificates to correct earlier interim certificates continues “until his Final Certificate”.[^47] Similarly, the architect’s power to determine extensions of time under cl 23(3),[^48] and his power to issue delay certificates under cl 24(1),[^49] only extends “up to and including the issue of the Final Certificate”.

 #### Whether PC 75 could be submitted after the Architect became functus officio